s3rgeym/telegram-cleaner/README.md

 # see help
 $ tg-clean -h

-# first save your chats
+# first save your chats because the data exported by telegram does not have information about group and user IDs
 $ tg-clean dump_chats > mychats.json

 # later you can extract data from this file using jq